women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 2. Uncontrolled Growth – Abnormal cells multiply, forming a tumor.

-3. Invasion & Spread – Cancer cells may invade nearby tissues or travel through blood/lymph systems.
+3. Invasion and Spread – Cancer cells may invade nearby tissues or travel through the bloodstream and lymphatic system.

 Types of Breast Cancer